duncan-r/SHIP/docs/source/tuflow/controlfile.rst

 when you search for filename's they will return an empty str ''.
 This is usually not a lot of use, so it's set to ignore these by default.

+filepaths() also accepts the kwarg 'user_vars'; a dict containing the user variables to resolve with the given values. see :ref:`tuflowpart-uservariables` for more information.

 .. _controlfile-partholder: